 The potential of this device for an ageing population is enormous,

 As higher demand for medical devices increases in the future.

-The Researchers for this project used a computer algorithm to design and manufacture 3D printed objects comprised of 2 materials of differing stiffness to enhance rigidity, They were also able to make custom-shaped parts with the required durability and flexibility.
+The researchers for this project used a computer algorithm to design and manufacture 3D printed objects comprised of two materials of differing stiffness to enhance rigidity, They were also able to make custom-shaped parts with the required durability and flexibility.

 Currently, artificial finger joint replacements use silicone and metal parts, giving a standard level of dexterity, while retaining enough rigidity to implant into the bone.

 However,The team were able to 3D print a finger joint with both these requirements in one device bespoke in strength and size to meet individual patient needs.

 In the realm of healthcare, the confluence of cutting-edge technologies and medical expertise is not merely a trend but a transformative force reshaping the landscape of patient care.
 The surge in demand for medical devices serves as a testament to the pivotal role that innovation plays in enhancing the well-being of individuals.
 As we stand at the intersection of advanced technologies and the healthcare domain, the symbiosis between these elements holds the promise of a paradigm shift in medical standards.